Kantilo

+Kantilo is a town and Notified Area Council in Nayagarh district in the Indian state of Odisha.
+It is a holy place famous for "Lord Nilamadhab".
+It is an important commercial place in district of Nayagarh.
+It is also famous for its hand crafted utensils and other materials.

 Geography

 Kantilo is located at 20.35°N 85.18°E. It has an average elevation of 65 metres (213 feet).
 The temperature varies from 15 C to 40 C.